 The good news is that in a large well-established tank these shrimps may not need any supplemental feeding.
 Bamboo shrimps are quite good at swimming through the current in the tank in search of uneaten food, decaying plant matter and other sources of food.
 Bamboo shrimps will also happily eat algae right off the aquarium glass, and many hobbyists find that introducing a colony of these shrimps is a very effective way to keep algae at bay.
 If these shrimps are seen picking through the gravel on the bottom of the tank it is a sign that they may not be getting enough food and that supplemental feeding will be necessary.

 Bamboo shrimps will often be seen hanging out in the highest flow areas of the tank, often huddled around an air stone or the outflow of a strong power filter.
 Once they have found their place they may not move for hours as they filter food from the surrounding water.
 Only when the bamboo shrimp feels threatened will it retreat to a hiding place, only to reappear once the threat has passed.

-The bamboo shrimp is a notoriously difficult species to breed, and there have been relatively few successful attempts since the species was introduced to the home aquarium hobby.
+The Asian filter shrimp is a notoriously difficult species to breed, and there have been relatively few successful attempts since the species was introduced to the home aquarium hobby.
 Most bamboo shrimps sold in pet stores are captured in their native Southeast Asia and shipped to stores around the world.